 School Group Tours

-The Lincoln Financial Foundation provides generous support for Museum visits for all fourth grade students from Nashua and Concord public schools and all fifth grade students from Manchester public schools.
+The Lincoln Financial Foundation provides generous support for Museum visits for all fourth grade students from Nashua and Concord public schools and all third and fifth grade students from Manchester public schools.

-This program is supported by the Bank of New Hampshire.
+This program is supported by the REL Corporation.